Studentships and Teaching

 Staff at MHS are directly involved in teaching and supervision and also facilitate interdisciplinary teaching and research in the broad field of Medical Humanities, across a variety of networks and individual courses.
 If you are interested in a medicine or health related topic in the humanities or social sciences, please get in touch and we’ll help you to find faculty to work with.

-Current funding opportunities for studentships:
+Funding opportunities for studentships:

 Forthoming Masters Medicine in Society